FARIS-39/trackbot/README.md

 Read reviews from other shoppers to help you make informed decisions.
 Benefits:

+How does this website change user's shopping experience?:
-Save money on your everyday purchases.
+1. Save money on your everyday purchases.
-Make smarter shopping decisions with real-time price comparisons.
+2. Make smarter shopping decisions with real-time price comparisons.
-Find the best deals and discounts available.
+3. Find the best deals and discounts available.
-Save time by searching for products across multiple stores at once.
+4. Save time by searching for products across multiple stores at once.
-Build a shopping list and track prices for future purchases.
+5. Build a shopping list and track prices for future purchases.

-How it Works:
+How it Works?:
 A simple and user-friendly guide explaining the steps of using PriceSaver's features (e.g., search for a product, set price alerts, etc.).
 You will be guided to do price tracking and shopping comparison and eventually made an exellence choice to save your wallet.
 This website will allow you to compare the items you choose to a variety of different retailers.
 As a result, user's budget is to be ensured.

-Testimonials:
-Include quotes from satisfied users who have saved money using PriceSaver.

 Security & Privacy:
 This website ensures the perfect security as we take user's credentials personal very seriously.

 Note:
-If the question cant be answered, kindly proceed to contact the person in charge on mobile [Mobile number to contact] or email [Email to contact].
+If the question cant be answered, kindly proceed to contact the person in charge [Person in charge] on mobile [Mobile number to contact] or email [Email to contact].

 Footer:
 Include copyright information and links to terms of service and privacy policy.